Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Professional infographic showing right-of-way rules at uncontrolled intersections, featuring diagrams of vehicles at intersections with arrows indicating proper yielding patterns, pedestrian crossing symbols, and safety communication techniques between drivers

-The First Rule: Yield to the Right
+Rule #1: Yield to the Car on Your Right

 This is the golden rule of uncontrolled intersections.
 If you and another driver arrive at the intersection from different roads at roughly the same time, the driver on the left must yield to the driver on the right.
 Think of it this way: if a car approaches from your right side, they have the right-of-way.
 You need to wait for them to pass through the intersection before you can proceed.
 This simple principle is the foundation for navigating most uncontrolled crossings and is a key part of Missouri’s traffic laws.

-When Multiple Cars Arrive at Once
+What if Multiple Cars Arrive at the Same Time?

 What happens when two, three, or even four cars pull up to an intersection simultaneously?
 The “yield to the right” rule still applies.
 Each driver should yield to the vehicle on their immediate right.
 This can sometimes create a moment of hesitation as everyone waits for someone else to move.
 In these situations, it’s crucial to be cautious and communicate.
 A simple hand wave to signal another driver to proceed can clear up confusion and prevent a standoff.
 Never assume the other driver will yield; always make eye contact and ensure it’s safe before moving forward.

-Making a Left Turn Safely
+How to Safely Make a Left Turn

 Making a left turn at any intersection requires extra caution, and uncontrolled ones are no exception.
 The rule is straightforward: drivers turning left must yield to all oncoming traffic that is going straight or turning right.
 Even if you arrive at the intersection first, you must wait for a safe gap in the opposing traffic before you complete your turn.
 This is because turning left means crossing in front of another vehicle’s path, which is a common cause of serious automobile accidents.
 Always give yourself plenty of time and space.